Retired, Maxillofacial surgeon

 Engineering Assisted Surgery has featured in the Press and Media, in several TV Documentaries, and has been globally networked.

-It is now accepted in mainstream clinical practice and has made a major contribution to Clinical Practice and an enhanced outcomes.
+It is now accepted in mainstream clinical practice and has made a major contribution to Clinical Practice and enhanced outcome.